derektamsen/derektamsen.github.io-hugo/content/about.md

 +++

 ## devops Derek
-devops Derek is a place for me to keep notes related to things I am working on.
-It makes it easy for me to later `grep -iR something_I_did_in_the_past`.
+devops Derek is a place to keep notes related to things I am working on.
+It makes it easier to later `grep -iR something_I_did_in_the_past ./`.
 Hopefully, it is also useful to others.

 ## Me
 I'm a nerd who enjoys the inner workings of devops.
 In my free time I also enjoy snowboarding and going to live concerts in small venues.